MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-destinations.md

 Each export you configure has a schedule.
 By default exports are run as part of the system every [scheduled refresh](system.md#schedule-tab).
 You can customize the schedule when this export should be run.
 If turned off, the export will only run if activated manually.

 ### Schedule exports
 You can choose custom schedules for your exports.
 You can define this for individual or a several exports at once.
+The exports page shows the current schedule in the column **Schedule**.
+The permission to change the schedule is the same as for [editing and defining exports](export-destinations.md#set-up-a-new-export).
 Note schedules for exports depend on the state of your instance.
 If there are dependencies being updated for scheduled exports when schedule should start, the system will wait until these have finished, then run the export.

 1. Go to **Data** > **Exports**.